Get Going Guide (2026)

 How to Prepare

-• Bring essentials – water, snacks, patience; much of the time is waiting
+• Bring essentials: water, snacks, patience; much of the time is spent waiting.

-If custody or parenting time is unresolved, judges make it a top priority.
-Tools the court may use:
+If custody or parenting time is unresolved, judges make them a top priority.
+The court may appoint:

-Tip: Keep kids out of the courtroom process whenever possible.
+Tip: Keep discussions of the issues concerning kids out of the courtroom process whenever possible.

-The PC sets the roadmap for financial issues:
+The PC sets the roadmap for financial issues.
+That map will be the basis for decisions about:

-• Child support – formula-driven with some discretion
+• Child support: this is formula-driven with some discretion.

 Expect to provide at least 3 years of financial records through formal disclosure (tax returns, bank accounts, investments, property).